 The Boulder SBDC offers low-cost workshops on a variety of topics; all sessions are online until further notice.
 Check the event calendar at bouldersbdc.org.

 Colorado Green Building Guild

-CGBG is a nonprofit trade association of building professionals promoting healthier, resource-efficient homes and workplaces.
-It hosts monthly lunch presentations, roundtable discussions, house tours, member happy hours and other resources for professionals, homeowners and students.
-303-447-0901; www. coloradogreenbuildingguild.org.
+CGBG is a nonprofit association of building professionals promoting healthier, resource-efficient homes and workplaces.
+It hosts monthly lunch presentations, roundtable discussions, house tours, member happy hours and other resources for professionals, homeowners and students. coloradogreenbuildingguild.org.

 The Latino Chamber of Commerce of Boulder County

 This Longmont-based organization is the main voice for Latino businesses and the issues affecting them in and around Boulder County.
 Members have access to business training, professional development, networking opportunities and advocacy.
-The group’s office is at 332 Main St. in Longmont.
-To learn about upcoming events or how to become a member, visit www.thelatinochamber.com.
+The group’s office is at 332 Main St. in Longmont. thelatinochamber.com.

 Longmont Area Chamber of Commerce

-The Longmont Chamber offers ongoing business networking events for members and non-members, plus members-only seminars, regular new-member orientations, Leads groups, and occasional seminars that are free and open to all. www.longmontchamber.org for info about this and other chamber events.
+The Longmont Chamber, 528 Main St., offers ongoing business networking events for members and nonmembers, plus members-only seminars, regular new-member orientations, leads groups, and occasional seminars that are free and open to all. longmontchamber.org.

 For more events geared toward children, see listings under Animal Affairs, Classes and Nature/Outdoor Events.